scotteratigan/electron-dr/README.md

   - Protect accounts with master password and encrypt everything locally
   - local account config in new window

+- Auth flow:
+  -Add account with username, password.
+Once complete, run authentication of account to verify validity.
+  -Once account added, get games list (instance), save it, and allow user to select instance.
+  -Once instance/game is selected, load characters -once character is selected, user can choose to connect -after auth info is saved, in the future user can connect with #connect drf charname

 - Highlights system
   - highlights dynamically applied so new highlights can be used on previous game text (should not be an issue)
   - regex highlights w/ validity check